 What's the Difference Between Saving and Investing?

-A penny saved is a penny earned, as Benjamin Franklin is credited with saying.
+A penny saved is a penny earned, so says Benjamin Franklin.
 But a penny invested could actually become many pennies.

 If you haven’t already, it’s important to develop a habit of saving and investing.
-Save for short-term goals (including an emergency fund), but don’t forget long-term goals—paying for kids’ college, retirement, home.
+Save for short-term goals (including an emergency fund), but don’t forget long-term goals like paying for kids’ college, retirement or a home.
 Start early so money has time to grow, and try to automate your savings as much as possible.
 That will allow you to pay yourself first and spend what’s left rather than spending first and saving what’s left each month.

 When you’re setting your money aside for the future, it’s important to be strategic about where you save your money by saving some and investing the rest.

 What does that mean?
 Saving is setting aside money in safe accounts where it is unlikely to lose value.
 Investing involves taking on the risk that you could lose your money in exchange for the likelihood that you will earn a return (more money) on the amount you invest.

 But there is a trade-off for that security.
 In exchange for the guarantee that your savings won’t go down, you will likely receive a low interest rate.
 Your money won’t grow much over time, and you might lose value.
 That’s because as prices rise due to inflation, the value of your money can decrease because it will cost more to buy the same things.

 Savings accounts allow withdrawals at any time.
 Money you put into these accounts should be for short-term expenses (a home upgrade you’re planning in the next year or an upcoming vacation) or emergencies (like an unexpected health problem or car repairs).
 This is money you can’t afford to lose.